yyong-brs/learn-kubernetes/chapter3.md

     "^[^*]"’
 # browse to the app—it will fail when you try to get a number
 ```
-My output, shown in figure 3.15, confirms that Kubernetes will happily let you deploy
-a Service change that breaks your application.
-The domain name resolves the internal
-cluster IP address, but any network calls to that address fail because they are routed to
+My output, shown in figure 3.15, confirms that Kubernetes will happily let you deploy a Service change that breaks your application.
+The domain name resolves the internal cluster IP address, but any network calls to that address fail because they are routed to
 the actual IP address in the endpoint that doesn’t exist.

 ![图3.15 A misconfiguration in a Service can break your apps, even without deploying an app change.](./images/Figure3.15.png)

-The output from that exercise raises a couple of interesting questions: How come the
-DNS lookup returns the cluster IP address instead of the endpoint address?
-Why does
-the domain name end with .default.svc.cluster.local?
-You don’t need a background in
-network engineering to work with Kubernetes Services, but it will help you track down
-issues if you understand how Service resolution actually works—and that’s how we’ll
-finish the chapter.
+The output from that exercise raises a couple of interesting questions: How come the DNS lookup returns the cluster IP address instead of the endpoint address?
+Why does the domain name end with .default.svc.cluster.local?
+You don’t need a background in network engineering to work with Kubernetes Services, but it will help you track down issues if you understand how Service resolution actually works—and that’s how we’ll finish the chapter.

 ## 3.5 理解 Kubernetes Service 解析

-Kubernetes supports all the network configurations your app is likely to need using
-Services, which build on established networking technologies.
+Kubernetes supports all the network configurations your app is likely to need using Services, which build on established networking technologies.
 Application components run in Pods and communicate with other Pods using standard transfer protocols and DNS names for discovery.
-You don’t need any special code or libraries; your
-apps work in the same way in Kubernetes as if you deployed them on physical servers
+You don’t need any special code or libraries; your apps work in the same way in Kubernetes as if you deployed them on physical servers or VMs.
-or VMs.

-We’ve covered all the Service types and their typical use cases in this chapter, so
-now you have a good understanding of the patterns you can use.
-If you’re feeling that
-there’s an awful lot of detail here, be assured that the majority of times you’ll be
-deploying ClusterIP Services, which require little configuration.
-They mostly work
-seamlessly, but it is useful to go one level deeper to understand the stack.
-Figure 3.16
-shows that next level of detail.
+We’ve covered all the Service types and their typical use cases in this chapter, so now you have a good understanding of the patterns you can use.
+If you’re feeling that there’s an awful lot of detail here, be assured that the majority of times you’ll be deploying ClusterIP Services, which require little configuration.
+They mostly work seamlessly, but it is useful to go one level deeper to understand the stack.
+Figure 3.16 shows that next level of detail.

 ![图3.16 Kubernetes runs a DNS server and a proxy and uses them with standard network tools.](./images/Figure3.16.png)

-The key takeaway is that the ClusterIP is a virtual IP address that doesn’t exist on the
-network.
-Pods access the network through the kube-proxy running on the node, and
-that uses packet filtering to send the virtual IP to the real endpoint.
+The key takeaway is that the ClusterIP is a virtual IP address that doesn’t exist on the network.
+Pods access the network through the kube-proxy running on the node, and that uses packet filtering to send the virtual IP to the real endpoint.
 Kubernetes Services
-keep their IP addresses as long as they exist, and Services can exist independently of any
-other parts of your app.
-Services have a controller that keeps the endpoint list updated
-whenever there are changes to Pods, so clients always use the static virtual IP address and
-the kube-proxy always has the up-to-date endpoint list.
+keep their IP addresses as long as they exist, and Services can exist independently of any other parts of your app.
+Services have a controller that keeps the endpoint list updated whenever there are changes to Pods, so clients always use the static virtual IP address and the kube-proxy always has the up-to-date endpoint list.

-TRY IT NOW You can see how Kubernetes keeps the endpoint list immediately
-updated when Pods change by listing the endpoints for a Service between Pod
-changes.
-Endpoints use the same name as Services, and you can view end-
-point details using kubectl.
+TRY IT NOW You can see how Kubernetes keeps the endpoint list immediately updated when Pods change by listing the endpoints for a Service between Pod changes.
+Endpoints use the same name as Services, and you can view endpoint details using kubectl.

 ```
 # show the endpoints for the sleep-2 Service: